koczkatamas/gctf19/pastetastic/README.md

 * There were no (known) vulnerability in the third-party libraries ([Prism](https://prismjs.com/) and [Marked.js](https://marked.js.org))
   * *edit:* turns out Marked's sanitizer can be bypassed with e.g. `<script><im<script>g onerror=alert(1) />` as this will be rendered as `<img onerror=alert(1) />` (seen in [@LiveOverflow's video](https://youtu.be/zjriIehgAec?t=1288))
+  * I've [sent a PR to Marked](https://github.com/markedjs/marked/pull/1504) which deprecates the sanitize argument and recommends using an external sanitizer library, e.g. DOMPurify.
+Also tries to fix the current bypass (while accepting the fact that other bypasses probably still exist).
 * The admin visited any reported URL, not just the posts on Pastetastic
   * you had to modify the "DMCA" report's HTTP request after the Recaptcha check
 * The [Marked library](https://github.com/markedjs/marked/blob/master/lib/marked.js) used for rendering Markdown is able to include `<img>` tag with `src` attribute and adds `id` attribute to heading tags (eg. to `#` -> `h1`)